heyallnorahere/pancake/README.md

 protocols.
 I decided to stick with a CAN protocol due to its proliferation in FRC.
 SOLO provides a library in both Python and C++ to communicate with their controllers.
 I was drawn to using their C++ API due to my familiarity with native programming.
-However, the C++ library was written locked to Windows, and my device of choice was running a distrobution of Linux.
+However, the C++ library was written locked to Windows, and my device of choice was running a distribution of Linux.
 It's not very feasible to install Windows on a Raspberry Pi, nor was embedding Windows an attractive option from a familiarity perspective.
-I had an Intel Nuc that I had installed Windows on, however it was not common to attach a CAN interface to a computer through USB, and I was also just aversed to Windows.
+I had an Intel Nuc that I had installed Windows on, however it was not common to attach a CAN interface to a computer through USB, and I was also just averse to Windows.
 I had already bought a CAN hat for the Raspberry Pi, so the Python API seemed like my best option, as uncomfortable as I was with the language.